RTXteam/RTX-KG2/README.md

 Prerequisites:
 - You are in a new EC2 instance based on the Ubuntu 18.04 AMI
 - You are logged in as user `ubuntu`
+- you have `screen` installed and in the bash PATH
 - You have previously cloned the RTX repo (see above) so that the RTX repo is under `/home/ubuntu/RTX`.
 - You have generated `snomed.owl` and copied it to `/home/ubuntu/RTX/code/kg2`.